writethedocs/www/docs/conf/na/2016/news/cfp-tickets.rst

 Announcing Ticket Sales and Call for Proposals
 ==============================================

+`Write the Docs NA 2016 <http://www.writethedocs.org/conf/na/2016/>`_
-The conference is four months away and we hope you're getting excited!
+is four months away and we hope you're getting excited!
 It will be another wonderful year full of great conversation and wonderful talks.